 Again, it would be wise to consult an attorney regarding these issues prior to moving out of the marital residence.

-If a party leaves the marital home prior to, or during, the divorce proceedings, he/she should take steps to insure that such action is not later characterized in the proceedings as “abandonment.”
-Even though Colorado is a “No Fault” divorce state, an accusation of abandonment could harm a parent in child custody proceedings.
+If a party leaves the marital home prior to, or during, the divorce proceedings, he/she should take steps to ensure that such action is not later characterized in the proceedings as “abandonment.”
+Even though Colorado is a “No-Fault” divorce state, an accusation of abandonment could harm a parent in child custody proceedings.

 Some of the factors the court may consider in allocating parental responsibility and parenting time are a party’s absence from the marital home and/or failure to provide support for the minor children.

-If a party moves out of the marital home, he/she should continue to financially support the minor children, even absent an order to do so.
+If a party moves out of the marital home, he/she should continue to financially support the minor children, even without a court order to do so.
 Likewise, he/she should exercise as much parenting time with the children as possible and remain involved in the minor children’s day-to-day lives.

 The decision of when (or even whether) to move out of the marital residence either before or during a divorce proceeding is complicated and there are many issues to consider prior to arriving at such a decision.